boyleconnor/boyleconnor.github.io/_posts/2023-12-17-sklearn-f1-bug.md

 <b>1.0</b>  <i># should be ~0.67</i>
 </pre>

-Both myself and the Scikit-Learn maintainers consider the behavior in 1.3.X to be incorrect.
-While a [pull request](https://github.com/scikit-learn/scikit-learn/pull/27577) to fix this behavior was just merged, the fix has not yet shipped on any released version of Scikit-Learn.
-Therefore, the easiest solution to this specific problem is to revert to Scikit-Learn 1.2.2, or use `zero_division=0.0` if possible, while being careful to understand how this parameter change will affect precision, recall, & F-1 (see below for an explainer on the purpose and function of the `zero_division` parameter).
+Both myself and the Scikit-Learn maintainers consider the behavior in 1.3.X to be incorrect. ~~While a [pull request](https://github.com/scikit-learn/scikit-learn/pull/27577) to fix this behavior was just merged, the fix has not yet shipped on any released version of Scikit-Learn.
+Therefore, the easiest solution to this specific problem is to revert to Scikit-Learn 1.2.2, or use `zero_division=0.0` if possible, while being careful to understand how this parameter change will affect precision, recall, & F-1 (see below for an explainer on the purpose and function of the `zero_division` parameter).~~

+(**EDIT 2024-01-24**: Scikit-Learn 1.4.0 has been released as of a week ago and contains a fix for this bug.
+Go and update now!)

 The problem is that F-1 for an individual class is getting calculated as `1.0` or `np.nan` when precision & recall are both `0.0` (which is *not* the desired behavior for the `zero_division` parameter).